encoredev/encore/README.md

 ### Who's behind Encore?

-Encore was founded by long-time backend engineers from Spotify, Google and Monzo with over 50 years of collective experience.
+Encore was founded by long-time backend engineers from Spotify, Google, and Monzo with over 50 years of collective experience.
 We’ve lived through the challenges of building complex distributed systems with thousands of services, and scaling to hundreds of millions of users.

 Encore grew out of these experiences and is a solution to the frustrations that came with them: unnecessary crippling complexity and constant repetition of undifferentiated work that suffocates the developer’s creativity.
 With Encore, we want to set developers free to achieve their creative potential.

 ### Who is Encore for?

 For individual developers building for the cloud, Encore provides a radically improved experience.
-With Encore you’re able to stay in the flowstate and experience the joy and creativity of building.
+With Encore you’re able to stay in the flow state and experience the joy and creativity of building.

 For startup teams who need to build a scalable backend to support the growth of their product, Encore lets them get up and running in the cloud within minutes.
 It lets them focus on solving the needs of their users, instead of spending most of their time re-solving the everyday challenges of building distributed systems in the cloud.